shopgate/pwa-core/classes/Request/README.md

 #### `manager: RequestManager`

 A reference to the internally used manager instance.
-This should only be set within the `constructor`.
+This should only be set within the constructor.

 ### Methods

 #### `constructor([manager: RequestManager]): void`

-The constructor accepts a `RequestManager` instance.
+The constructor accepts a [RequestManager](../RequestManager) instance.
 If no instance is passed it will use an internal default instance.

 #### `hasPendingRequests(): boolean`